JasminePowell45/technical-writing-portfolio/README.md

 # Jasmine Powell - Technical Writing Portfolio
-Welcome to my technical writing portfolio.
+Welcome to my portfolio.
 This repository serves as a central hub for documentation projects that demonstrate my ability to explain software clearly for technical and non technical audiences.

+---

 ## Projects